Complexity Scaling Laws for Neural Models using Combinatorial Optimization: Experimental setup

 \textbf{Neural scaling:} For parameter and compute scaling laws, we study two-dimensional 20-node TSP.
 We train at 12 model sizes, scaling model width to achieve a geometric progression between roughly 60,000 and 6 million parameters.
 Previous work suggests that neural scaling is relatively insensitive to Transformer width/depth aspect ratio over several orders of magnitude~\cite{kaplan2020scalinglawsneurallanguage}.
 We would expect similar results if, for instance, the number of layers were scaled instead, provided models are still trained sufficiently near convergence.
 However, for some tasks such as neural machine translation, proportionality of encoder and decoder blocks must also be considered~\cite{ghorbani2021scaling}.

 \textbf{Problem complexity scaling:} For TSP node and spatial dimension scaling laws, we fix model width thereby fixing model capacity as we scale problem complexity.
 For node scaling, we train one RL and one SFT model per node scale.
 We study ten scales, \mbox{\(n\in\{5, 10, 15, ..., 50\}\)}.
-Symmetric TSP has \mbox{\(\sfrac{1}{2}\,(n-1)!\)} possible tours,\footnote{Starting node insensitivity subtracts 1, and tour reversal insensitivity divides by 2.} so these scales range from 12 solutions up to approximately \mbox{\(3 \times 10^{62}\)}.
+Symmetric TSP has \mbox{\(\sfrac{1}{2}\,(n-1)!\)} possible tours\footnote{From \mbox{\(n!\)} permutations, starting node insensitivity yields \mbox{\(n\)} equivalent tours per permutation and tour reversal insensitivity yields \mbox{\(2\)} equivalent tours per permutation (dividing by \mbox{\(n\)} and \mbox{\(2\)}, respectively).} for \mbox{\(n\ge3\)}, so these scales range from 12 solutions up to approximately \mbox{\(3 \times 10^{62}\)}.
 For spatial dimension scaling, we train one RL model per scale and forgo SFT training given the scarcity of optimal data as detailed in Section~\ref{optsolgen}.
 We study \mbox{\(d\in\{2, 3, ..., 12, 15, 20, 30, 40, 50, 100\}\)} over two node scales \mbox{\(n\in\{10, 20\}\)}, which allows us to better interpret otherwise ambiguous trends.

 \textbf{Fitting scaling laws:} Figures \ref{fig:sjoint} and \ref{fig:complexity} show experiments that converge to trend.
 These results are the inputs for scaling law regression fits.
 We discuss experiments that failed to converge in Appendix~\ref{apx:trendbreak}.
 Critically, all trailing trend-breaking experiments are more suboptimal than predicted.
 If any were less suboptimal, we could not hypothesize that trend alignment is achievable with further training and further model improvement.
 Note that RL converges to trend at larger scales than SFT since the former is not constrained by the amount of available optimal data.